Willem Kes: Career after the Concertgebouw

 His salary at the Concertgebouw Orchestra consisted of 5,000 guilders a year, far below that of his foreign colleagues.
 The orchestra members also earned relatively little, between 500 and 1200 guilders a year.
 This was part of the reason why Kes went to Scotland to accept a better-paying post.
 When Kes retired in 1895 to join the Scottish Orchestra in Glasgow, his successor Willem Mengelberg played Franz Liszt's Piano Concerto in E flat major as soloist at the farewell concert.
 Thanks to Kes, Mengelberg (24) was put in charge of a very disciplined orchestra, which under his direction grew into one of the major orchestras of the world.

 With his Scottish orchestra, he gave a number of concerts in the Netherlands in 1898.
 After his time in Scotland, Kes left that year for Moscow.
 He concluded his musical career in Koblenz, where he was director of the conservatory and conductor of the Musikverein from 1905 to 1926.
 He died in Munich at the age of 78.
+His body is interred at the Stahnsdorf South-Western Cemetery near Berlin.